 Table 5.2.
 Keywords in non-metaphoric (adj.) dataset compared to metaphoric (adj.) dataset

 The divergence in noun keywords indicates that semantic associations are very different between datasets.
-Table 5.2 reveals seven key items: five nouns (plants, fields, land, country, plain), all within a shared lexical field associated with non-metaphoric uses of CULTIVATING ORGANIC PRODUCE OR LAND, the adjective wild, and the determiner the.
+Table 5.2 reveals seven key items: five nouns (plants, fields, land, country, plain), all within a shared semantic field associated with non-metaphoric uses of cultivating produce or land, the adjective wild, and the determiner the.
 Plants and fields have the greatest ‘keyness’.
-A test of statistical significance on all keywords also reveals fields to be statistically more significant than expected.
+A test of statistical significance on all keywords also reveals fields to be statistically more significantly frequent than expected.
 All items with a score of 5 or higher are given below.
 Where the score is highlighted in blue or green, the significant frequency is in the metaphoric or non-metaphoric data respectively: